ezEngine/docs-src/pages/docs/editor/run-scene.md

 If you keep `Transform all Assets` checked, all [assets](../assets/assets-overview.md) in the project will be *transformed* first, making sure they are up-to-date.
 You can uncheck this, to speed up the process, if you know that all assets that you require are up-to-date already.

+`Update Thumbnail` will use the [scene camera](../graphics/camera-component.md) with the *Thumbnail* usage hint, to create a scene thumbnail.

 Both *Simulate Mode* and *Play-the-Game Mode* run inside the editor process.
 Compared to a game running in a stand-alone process this has two drawbacks:

 1. The editor process limits the maximum framerate, and has some performance overhead of its own, so this is not useful for performance testing.